Material on this web site copyright © 1995-2013, TelePost, Inc. All rights reserved.

 The blip in the IF center respresents hum due to the unterminated cable.
 The display will look the same with either channel unplugged.
 If it doesn't, then there is a problem with one of the LP-PAN outputs, or cabling, that must be corrected before proper operation can be attempted.
 Below is a capture of what the display might look like with both channels plugged in but before the WBIR has learned.
 Note that the signal is a few dB stronger due to the addition of the two channels, and the image is weaker due to partial cancellation.

 As well as WBIR works, the trick is getting it to initially learn.
 To repeat, WBIR works best when there is at least one strong signal in the 192kHz passband, meaning at least 50dB above the noise floor.
 For comparison, signals 50dB above the noise floor will take about 3 minutes for learning.
 Signals 70dB or more above the noise floor will require about 15 seconds.
-NaP3 includes a calibration screen where it temporarily increases the gain to speed up learning.
+NaP3 includes a WBIR setup section on the DSP tab in SETUP.
+The user can select Auto or Manual settings, and there is a "Seed" button to quickly determine the best null settings.
+After seeding, the user can switch to manual to stop learning if he wishes.
+This will provide reasonable image rejection (60-80dB) without further intervention.
+The user can also log the Gain and Phase settings to enter manually in the future if necessary.
+As long as the sound card levels and cabling don't change, the manual setting will provide reliable image rejection regardless of band conditions.

 At my location I find that the AM broadcast band provides lots of strong signals with the correct charactersistics, but not all rigs can tune this band.
 Below is a picture of 40m in the evening with a couple strong shortwave broadcast stations just below the band.
 The picture clearly shows images at 6.944 and 6.960 before WBIR has learned.